Skeptical of Brain Games or IQ Training Apps?

 The most effective type of attention training was found to be attention orienting training — with a very large effect size

 What is attention orienting?
 It is selective attention — the selection of specific targets among multiple stimuli.
-It is also also the ability to disengage attention from one stimulus when needed and rapidly switch to another.
+It is also the ability to disengage attention from one stimulus when needed and rapidly switch to another.

 This kind of attention training, combined with dual n-back training, is implemented in i3 Mindware or HighIQPro).
 It is also implemented in what is called ‘Useful Field Of View’ training which is now known to be another effective brain training intervention for improving cognition generally.